- Academic Affairs

 Appeals are not intended to allow for a new investigation of the matter.
 Instead, the review will be narrowly tailored to the specific grounds requested for in the appeal.
 In most cases, appeals are confined to a review of the written record and the pertinent documentation.

-Upon receipt and prompt review of the Report and any written appeals, the UMB dean, vice president, unit head or designee may (a) affirm the finding; (b) alter the finding; or (c) return the matter to the EEO/AA Director with instructions to cure a procedural or substantive error or to assess the weight and impact of newly discovered evidence.
-In the event that a matter is returned to the EEO/AA Director under this section, the investigative steps set forth in Section III.
+Upon receipt and prompt review of the Report and any written appeals, the UMB dean, vice president, unit head or designee may (a) affirm the finding; (b) alter the finding; or (c) return the matter to the Executive Director, Diversity and Inclusion with instructions to cure a procedural or substantive error or to assess the weight and impact of newly discovered evidence.
+In the event that a matter is returned to the Executive Director, Diversity and Inclusion under this section, the investigative steps set forth in Section III.
 B(8) - (10) of these Procedures shall apply.

 D. Final Outcome Notice

-At the conclusion of the investigative and appellate process after the finding has become final, the EEO/AA Director, or designee, shall issue a Final Outcome Notice to both parties separately and concurrently, in writing, and in person, when possible.
+At the conclusion of the investigative and appellate process after the finding has become final, the Executive Director, Diversity and Inclusion, or designee, shall issue a Final Outcome Notice to both parties separately and concurrently, in writing, and in person, when possible.
 Issuance of the Notice completes the investigation and adjudication under these Procedures.

 IV.
 Sanctions or Remedial Action

 Discipline or sanctions may be imposed if the Final Outcome Notice reflects a violation of the Policy.
-Additional administrative or remedial measures, including environmental changes and educational programing, may be required where, in consultation with the EEO/AA Director, the UMB dean, vice president, unit head, or designee determines that these measures will improve compliance with and understanding of the Policy.
+Additional administrative or remedial measures, including environmental changes and educational programing, may be required where, in consultation with the Executive Director, Diversity and Inclusion the UMB dean, vice president, unit head, or designee determines that these measures will improve compliance with and understanding of the Policy.

 V. Grievance Rights